wstrotz/VHDL_De1Soc/README.md

 CP1 is a Sycnronus Up counter timer.
 FA is a RTL full adder.
-Setup is part of a larger progect,
+Setup is part of a larger progect.
+Project2 is a behavior level pattern recognition state machine with overlap.